antvis/G2/site/docs/manual/introduction/what-is-g2.en.md

 ## Animation

-**animation**Supports group animation and keyframe animation.
+ **Animation** supports group animation and keyframe animation.
 You can click the run button on the left to see the effect.

 ```js | ob
 (() => {